BankingofThings/BoT-NodeJS-SDK/README.md

 ```bash
 make environment-debian
 ```
+For development you can use macOS with Xcode installed.

 ### Installing dependencies
-To install dependencies and your debian environment run:
+To install dependencies run:
 ```bash
 make install
 ```